This issue, Ron Bielefeld from Avian Research out of Sebastian, took some time to answer some of our questions. Thank you, Ron!

 How is this information beneficial?

-What is your typical workday like?
+What has your typical work day like?

-What are some of your biggest challenges?
+What have some of your biggest challenges been?

 Was this your original career interest?
 Why or why not?